The best things to do in Brisbane with kids

 There is no shortage of family fun in Brisbane.
 From parks and waterfront attractions to the state’s cultural highlights, at least half of the best things to do with your kids come with an added bonus… they’re FREE!

-But if you’re happy paying for the pleasure, there’s plenty of kids activities on offer where you’ll have to bring the piggy bank too.
+But if you’re happy paying for the pleasure, there’re plenty of kids activities on offer where you’ll have to bring the piggy bank too.

-Check out our list of the best things to do in Brisbane with your munchkins!
+Check out our list of the best things to do in Brisbane with your munchkins – whether you’re looking for free, almost free, or something a little more special (read: expensive).

 1. Explore the cultural precinct

-Expose your kids to some of the most cultural and educational venues in Brisbane!
-These places cater to families with young children with specific activities and interactive programs like the Children’s Art Centre at QAGOMA, The Corner at the State Library and, well, pretty much the whole of the Queensland Museum.
+Education doesn’t stop in the classroom, expose your kids to some of the most cultural and educational venues in Brisbane.
+Catering to families with young children with specific activities and interactive programs like the Children’s Art Centre at QAGOMA, The Corner at the State Library and the Queensland Museum.

-There are cafés aplenty and open spaces in between, in case the kids need to run around and get the sillies out (and so you can refuel with a coffee or two!).
+There’re cafés aplenty and open spaces in between, in case the kids need to run around and get the sillies out (and you can refuel with a coffee or two!).

 2. Indulge your inner botanist